MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 ### Parameters

 *`ptr`*\
 The C-string whose characters are to be used to initialize the `string` being constructed.
-This value can't be a null pointer (except when count is zero).
+This value can't be a null pointer unless *`count`* is zero.

 *`alloc_type`*\
 The storage allocator class for the string object being constructed.